 Emergency Active Travel Fund Tranche 1 Schemes

 Proposed routes largely mirror the proposed Exeter Strategic Cycle Network.
-Focus is given to ensuring some facility is provided to locations where staff are least likely to be able to work from home such as the hospital, Sowton, and Marsh Barton.
+Focus is given to ensuring some facility is provided to locations where staff are least likely to be able to work from home, such as the hospital, Sowton, and Marsh Barton.

 Type: Pop-up cycleway (including point closures, one-way route with contraflow, widened footways)

 Description: Creation of pop up cycleway connecting over 50,000 jobs at City Centre, County Hall, Hospital, Pynes Hill and Sowton.
-4km quiet route created by removing through traffic on number of streets.
+4km quiet route created by removing through traffic on a number of streets.